 Heat a large skillet over medium-high heat and coat it well with cooking spray.
 If you prefer, use a nonstick skillet for easier cleanup later.

-Crack the eggs into a medium-sized dish.
-Use a wire whisk to beat the eggs and completely break up the yolks.
+Crack eggs into a medium-sized dish.
+Using a wire whisk, beat the eggs and break up yolks completely.

 Add the milk to the egg mixture, followed by the salt and ground black pepper.
 Whisk the mixture together well.

-Pour the egg mixture into the heated pan and use a fork to stir the egg mixture continuously while it cooks.
+Pour the egg mixture into the heated pan, using a fork to stir the egg mixture continuously as it cooks.
 (If you are using a non-stick skillet, stir the eggs with a wooden spoon or silicon tool since a fork can scratch the pan's surface.)

-Continue cooking the eggs and spinach until the spinach wilts and the eggs are no longer runny.
+Continue cooking the eggs and spinach until the spinach wilts and eggs are no longer runny.

-Try these eggs with your favorite hot sauce or chunky salsa—these both pack big flavor punches without the addition of fat.
+- Try these eggs with your favorite hot sauce or chunky salsa—both pack big flavor punches without the addition of fat.